How to Sing Better

 It comes from proper technique.

+No one wants to sing off-key.
+But hitting every note exactly is nearly impossible, especially when you’re first starting out as a singer.
 When you’re practicing singing, use a piano or other instrument to match note pitches.

 This is something you want to do daily across your entire vocal range.